getsentry/sentry-java/sentry-samples/sentry-samples-spring-boot/README.md

 # Sentry Sample Spring Boot

-Sample application showing how to use Sentry with [Spring](http://spring.io/projects/spring-boot).
+Sample application showing how to use Sentry with [Spring boot](http://spring.io/projects/spring-boot).

 ## How to run?